vgmahadevan/CloudmaskResearchFiles/README.md

 **11_27_22** - The run labeled '1' is a run with a learning rate of 0.0008.

 The run labeled '2' is a run with a learning rate of 0.008.
 There wasn't really a noticable difference between these two runs or the previous lr = 0.008 run.

+**11_28_22** - The run labeled '1' is a run with a learning rate of 0.0015.
+Again, this was a bit volatile but performed well.

+The run labeled '2' had a learning rate of 0.001 but a dropout layer was added after the bottleneck portion of the model.

+The run labeled '3' had a learning rate of 0.002 with a dropout layer.

+The run labeled '4' had a learning rate of 0.0002 with a dropout layer.
+Performed slightly less well.

+The run labeled '5' had a learning rate of 0.002 with a dropout layer and a batch size of 64.

+**11_29_22** - The run labeled '1' is a run with a learning rate of 0.001 with a dropout layer and a batch size of 16.